AusDTO/dta-website/_posts/2017-01-13-give-and-take.md

 For us this is just the beginning.

-Over last 6 months we’ve been growing our relationship with the Digital Marketplace UK with short visits both ways, as well as fortnightly Google Hangouts — this is how they found out about our work order.
+Over the last 6 months we’ve been growing our relationship with the Digital Marketplace UK with short visits both ways, as well as fortnightly Google Hangouts — this is how they found out about our work order.

 We’re now taking the next step to create a shared backlog.
 Our collective intent is to collaborate on features, technologies and procurement reform strategies.
 By sharing the load, both marketplaces will be able to move faster than either can alone.